remigerme/dune-modelling/README.md

 ## Learn more about the project

-A [blog article](https://url.remigerme.xyz/dunemodelling) will soon be available.
+A [blog article](https://url.remigerme.xyz/dunemodelling) is available.
+Main handcrafted mechanisms are presented in a graphic way to help understand how the project was made without diving into the code.